mongodb/mongo/src/mongo/db/storage/README.md

 WriteConflictException to signal the transient failure.
 MongoDB will handle the exception, abort and restart the transaction.

+### Point-in-time snapshot reads
+Two functions on the RecoveryUnit help storage engines implement point-in-time reads: setTimestamp() and selectSnapshot().  setTimestamp() is used by write transactions to label any forthcoming writes with a timestamp; these timestamps are then used to produce a point-in-time read transaction via a call to selectSnapshot() at the start of the read.
+The storage engine must produce the effect of reading from a snapshot that includes only writes with timestamps at or earlier than the selectSnapshot timestamp.
+This means that a point-in-time read may slice across prior write transactions by hiding only some data from a given write transaction, if that transaction had a different timestamp set prior to each write it did.

 Classes to implement
 --------------------

 A storage engine should generally implement the following classes.
-See their definition for more details.
+See their definitions for more details.

 * [KVEngine](kv/kv_engine.h)